Raj0527/Terraform/README.md

 ## Project 1: Creating an EC2 Instance in AWS and Installing Terraform

-I have performed all the tasks in this project to set up my first EC2 instance and install Terraform on it.
+I have performed all the tasks in this project to set up EC2 instance and install Terraform on it.

 ### Task 1: Installing Terraform on Ubuntu 20.04
-I started by updating the package repository and installing `curl` to download Terraform.
-I then set up the HashiCorp key, added the Terraform repository, and installed Terraform.
-Finally, I verified the installation by running the `terraform -version` command.
+Updating the package repository and installing `curl` to download Terraform.
+Then set up the HashiCorp key, added the Terraform repository, and installed Terraform.
+Finally, Verifying the installation by running the `terraform -version` command.

 1. Launch a `t2.micro` instance with OS version Ubuntu 20.04 in `us-east-1` with security group including ports 22 and 80.
 2. Log in with the username `ubuntu`.